-There are many ways to make a car faster, but only a handful are good, safe, reliable and ultimately effective.
-We take great pride in being one of rare companies who use top notch equipment, extensive, meticulous dyno and road testing and data logging performed by dedicated engineers and tuning experts who are educated continually in order to be up to date with the latest solutions in the industry.
-If you are looking for tuning for the latest ECU models, you’ll most likely find it here.
+There are many ways to make a car faster, but only a handful are as good, safe, reliable and ultimately effective as our tuning.
+We take great pride in being one of the rare companies which use top notch equipment and extensive, meticulous dyno and road testing.
+In addition, our data logging is performed by dedicated engineers and tuning experts who are educated continually in order to be up to date with the latest solutions in the industry.
+If you are looking for the best tuning for the latest ECU models, you’ll definitely find it here.

 However, going too far with them causes serious damage to the engine, gearbox, exhaust system, turbo, numerous sensors and other systems.
 Knowing the limitations of each part and staying within the boundaries by means of careful testing makes a huge difference.

 With these two changes performed, we can move on to adjusting ignition timing.
-In vast majority of cases, this means advancing it.
-We’ll get to the intricacies of timing in a minute.
-Before that, we should explain that advanced ignition timing has several benefits.
-First of all, it gives more time to the added air and fuel to combust properly, but it also greatly improves throttle response.
+In the vast majority of cases, this means advancing it.
+We should explain what the benefits of advanced ignition timing are.
+First of all, it gives more time to the added air and fuel to combust properly, but it also significantly improves throttle response.
 Even without adding more power, advancing ignition timing would improve drivability, because the car would react to the pedal push more readily.

 How does this analogy translate to the internal combustion engine?

-The angle of the bicycle pedal at the time of the strongest push does what the angle of the connecting rod in your engine does, so the piston needs to push down on the connecting rod when it is at the exactly right angle.
+The angle of the bicycle pedal at the time of the strongest push does what the angle of the connecting rod in your engine does, so the piston needs to push down the hardest on the connecting rod when it is at exactly the right angle.`

-Similarly, the flame front duration should make it clear why fuel quality also matters.
+Similarly, the flame front duration explains why fuel quality also matters.
 Higher octane fuel burns slower and it gives more controlled combustion, so timing also depends on the fuel used.
 Many cars today have systems such as knock sensors that automatically give the ECU information to adjust the timing depending on the fuel quality.

-As you can see, there are a number of adjustments that, when combined, make a huge difference.
-However, it is important that all of these work together in perfect harmony, so we make sure that every part of the tuning process is carefully monitored and controlled.
+As you can see, ignition timing makes a huge difference.
+However, it is combined with a number of adjustments and the effects of the combination may vary.
+It is important that they work together in perfect harmony, so we make sure that every part of the tuning process is carefully monitored and controlled.

 A thing often ignored but actually of the highest importance is extensive dyno testing and data logging.
 Adding more air and fuel will inevitably increase power at some point, but it also creates problems with safety and reliability, just like advancing timing too much can seriously damage the engine internals.
 What is the point of having more power if you destroy your engine?

-When we talk about testing and safety people often assume that this is mostly about keeping torque under the level that would cause problems with the transmission, but it is so much more, including the timing aspect we mentioned above.
-For example, we also log lambda sensor data to prevent the mixture from becoming too lean, so that we prevent knock from occuring.
+When we talk about testing and safety, people often assume that this is mostly preventing torque to cause problems with the transmission.
+In fact, it is so much more, including the timing aspect we mentioned above.
+For example, we log lambda sensor data to prevent the mixture from becoming too lean, so as to avoid the occurrence of knock.
 Similarly, keeping exhaust gas temperature within certain boundaries is very important for preventing damage to the turbo or the exhaust system.

-Knowing the limits of car components and meticulously testing while tuning to make sure the car is safe and reliable is paramount.
+Knowing the limits of car components and meticulously testing while tuning is paramount.
+It ensures safe and reliable vehicle.
 We take great pride in our creations, both regarding their performance and safety and reliability.

-As you can see in the pictures of comparing curves of our projects to the original ones in our ‘News’ section articles, the horsepower and torque curves of the original tunings and the ones performed by us have very similar shapes, alongside the considerable increase in figures.
+As you can see in the picture of curves comparing our projects to the original measurements in our “Blog” section articles, the horsepower and torque curves of the original tunings and the ones performed by us have very similar shapes, alongside the considerable increase in figures.
 This is so in most cases and we wanted it this way because we opted to follow the OEM software architecture, keeping the car completely safe in every respect, while making it far more powerful, responsive and enjoyable to drive.